-Like the system's security and data security, keeping a sound knowledge about different wireless security measures is also important to know for security professionals.
-It is because different wireless security mechanisms have a different level of strengths and capabilities.
+Like the system's security and data security, keeping a sound knowledge about different wireless security measures is also essential for security professionals.
+It is because different wireless security mechanisms have a different level of strength and capabilities.

 There are automated wireless hacking tools available that have made cybercriminals more powerful.
 List of some of these tools are: